Released in 1986, coinciding with the franchise’s twentieth anniversary, The Voyage Home remains the most successful of the Star Trek feature films.

 We have tried from picture to picture to see that there was a balance from one film to the next.
 A person who perhaps had a little bit less to do in one would hopefully have a little bit more next time.

-In terms of costs, it freed the production to shoot on location without the need to create an expensive illusion of the future in every frame.
+The twentieth-century also freed the production to shoot on location without the need to create an expensive illusion of the future in every frame.
 With half the movie set in the present, The Voyage Home contained the least amount of science-fiction design of any of the Star Trek films, which, ironically, accounted for its wide general appeal.

 Nimoy had fond memories of shooting on location in San Francisco.
 “I loved being there.
 I loved the whole idea of bringing Star Trek home to today.”